databrickslabs/mosaic/docs/source/api/raster-functions.rst

 .. note::
   **Notes**
     - The result set is automatically exploded into a row-per-index-cell.
-    - If :ref:`rst_merge` is called on output tile set, the original raster will be reconstructed.
+    - If :ref:`rst_merge` is called on output tile set, the original tile will be reconstructed.
     - Each output tile chip will have the same number of bands as its parent :code:`tile`.
 ..